fluent/fluentd-docs-gitbook/configuration/routing-examples.md

 ------------------------------------------------------------------------

 If this article is incorrect or outdated, or omits critical information, please [let us know](https://github.com/fluent/fluentd-docs-gitbook/issues?state=open).
-[Fluentd](http://www.fluentd.org/) is a open source project under [Cloud Native Computing Foundation (CNCF)](https://cncf.io/).
+[Fluentd](http://www.fluentd.org/) is an open-source project under [Cloud Native Computing Foundation (CNCF)](https://cncf.io/).
 All components are available under the Apache 2 License.